Canyoning: Asia

 Nepal has huge potential for adventurous travellers with activities such as mountaineering, trekking, canyoning, rafting, paragliding, mountain biking, and honey hunting.
-Canyoning is prominent in Sundarijal (Kathmandu), Sindhupalchowk (Old jambo),Pokhara, Jalabire (Chitwan) among others.
+Canyoning is prominent in Sundarijal (Kathmandu), Sindhupalchowk (Old jambo), Pokhara, Jalabire (Chitwan) among others.
 Dalat in Vietnam is well known for canyoning and rapelling.
 In Japan, "kyanioningu" and sawanobori are practised, the latter being the sport of climbing up canyons and gorges.
 In Taiwan, canyoning is practiced alongside a sport called river tracing that typically involves travelling upstream.
 The Philippines has a canyoneering run at Kawasan Falls, Badian, Cebu that is popular among foreign travellers.

 Europe

 Canyoning in the United Kingdom has gained in popularity over recent years.
 In the UK, Wales, Scotland, Cumbria and Yorkshire and some areas of Cornwall are recognized as the prime locations for this activity.
-In the Welsh language, canyoning is called "cerdded ceunant".
+In the Welsh language, canyoning is called cerdded ceunant ("gorge walking").
 It is also referred to as "gorge walking" or "ghyllscrambling" which the UK Scout Association defines as "the activity of following a river bed through a gorge.
 This often includes climbing, swimming, abseiling and scrambling depending upon the environment".

 Ticino, Switzerland, is a popular canyoning destination because of its granite rock, crystal green pools and its pleasant Mediterranean climate.

 Some nice and popular canyoning spots can also be found in Slovenia, Italy and Austria.

 Spain has also emerged as a popular canyoning spot, owing to its warm climate and abundance of rock formations conducive to canyoning.

 Portugal also has canyoning in the Azores and Madeira.